Angiotensin-converting enzyme (ACE) inhibitors

 - Heart attacks

-- Scleroderma — a disease that involves hardening of the skin and connective tissues
+- A disease that involves hardening of the skin and connective tissues (scleroderma)

-Your doctor may prescribe other medications in addition to an ACE inhibitor, such as a diuretic or calcium channel blocker.
+Sometimes, another blood pressure medication — such as a diuretic or calcium channel blocker — is prescribed with an ACE inhibitor.
 ACE inhibitors shouldn't be taken with an angiotensin receptor blocker or with a direct renin inhibitor.